jackyzha0/jackyzha0.github.io/content/thoughts/complexity.md

 - Why is example code normally so simple?
 Well, it lives in an ideal world.
 It only cares about the happy path. **Defensive code is complex**
 - Vigilance works for small systems... but not large complex ones!
   - Type systems off-load mental state and assumptions about the code and make it explicit

+## Essential vs Accidental Complexity

+- Essential complexity is inherent in the problem domain of the application.
+- Accidental complexity arises only because of limitations of our tooling.

+Unfortunately, this distinction is also flawed, because boundaries between the essential and the accidental shift as our tooling evolves

+One of the best tools we have for managing complexity is abstraction.
+A good abstraction can hide a great deal of implementation detail behind a clean, simple-tounderstand façade